 During the middle and late buying stages, prospects attempt to understand a problem, consider solutions and define a shortlist of preferred vendors to compare.
 This is when brands need to showcase their unique value proposition and differentiate themselves from the competition.
 At this buying stage it make sense to scale down the portion of curated content in favor of in-house content which achieves a better job at showcasing your brand (unless you are curating a positive review or a product comparison that includes your brand).

 In these later stages, whitepapers, tutorials, videos, webinars, podcasts, slideshows and detailed guides are most useful.
 These media types can be successfully used in curation but best kept at under 5% of the media mix.

 Optimal share of each media type:

-Content curation is a powerful tactic and can help you increase content reach, drive engagement, establish authority, capture a share of voice and create a great experience for your brand’s audience.
+Content curation is a powerful tactic and can help you to increase content reach, drive engagement, establish authority, capture a share of voice on social media and create a great experience for your brand’s audience.

 You can see the key insights and statistics from this analysis in the infographic below.

 Content curation platform for social marketing and sales enablement.Learn more